-Things got interesting for Diane in 1970 when “following what she was passionate about” meant moving to Washington, D.C. to work in the Nixon White House as a press assistant.
+Diane’s journalism career was put on hold in 1970 when “following what she was passionate about” meant moving to Washington, D.C. to work in the Nixon White House as a press assistant.
 Only 25 years old at the time, Diane would later reflect on the pressure associated with such job saying, “I remember the terror, the terror of making a mistake.
 A mistake I made could alter history.”
-She would witness Nixon’s fall from grace which caused his resignation from the presidency in August 1974.
-Diane served on the Nixon-Ford transition team, and then helped Nixon write his memoirs.
-In a final plot twist to her government service, a close Nixon confidant later insisted that Diane was the infamous Deep Throat informant.
-She laughed it off at first, but eventually asked Washington Post reporter Bob Woodward to issue a public denial.
-(Deep Throat’s identity was officially revealed to be former F.B.I. deputy director Mark Felt in Vanity Fair magazine in 2005. – Ed.)
+She would personally witness Nixon’s fall from grace which led to his resignation from the presidency in August 1974.
+Diane served on the Nixon-Ford transition team, and then helped Nixon write his memoir.

-Diane put herself back on a solid journalistic career path in 1978 when she returned to reporting as a correspondent for CBS News.
+Diane put herself back on a solid journalistic career path in 1978 with a return to reporting as a correspondent for CBS News.
 She would spend ten plus years there, rising steadily through the ranks with a series of assignments on several programs including co-anchor of CBS Morning News with legendary television journalist Charles Kuralt from 1982 to 1984.
-But no promotion was bigger than the one in 1984 when Diane became the first female correspondent for CBS’ marquee news magazine, 60 Minutes.
+But no promotion was bigger than the one in 1984 when Diane became the first female correspondent for CBS’s marquee news magazine, 60 Minutes.

-After leaving CBS News in 1989, Diane and I met for the first time at an affiliate meeting in Los Angeles where she and Sam Donoaldson were was officially introduced to ABC affiliates as the co-anchors of Primetime Live.
-Spending time with Diane at affiliate and board of governors meetings would become a regular occurrence over the next 25 years.
-We would also see each other at events ranging from political debates to the Academy Awards, from a White House Correspondents Association dinner to the ESPYs.
-It was also enjoyable to get together for an occasional breakfast or lunch meeting, usually to discuss the latest happenings in our personal lives as opposed to current events or network business.
+Shortly after leaving CBS News in 1989, Diane and Sam Donaldson were officially introduced to ABC affiliates as the co-anchors of a new magazine show, Primetime Live, at an affiliate meeting in Los Angeles.
+Spending time with Diane at affiliate and board of governors meetings would become a regular occurrence over the next 30 years.
+We would also see each other at events ranging from political debates to the Academy Awards, from a White House Correspondents Association dinner to the ESPYS.
+It was also enjoyable to get together for an occasional breakfast or lunch meeting, more often to discuss the latest happenings in our personal lives as opposed to current events or network business.

 It didn’t take long for Diane to establish a presence at ABC News as she conducted some of the biggest, most exclusive interviews with newsmakers from all around the world.
 In 1990, she spoke to Iraqi President Saddam Hussein in his first interview with a western journalist in almost a decade.
-In 1992, Diane landed the first interview with then-President-Elect Bill Clinton and wife Hillary Clinton in their Arkansas home after he won the 1992 presidential election over President George H.W.
-Bush.
-In one of the most talked about interviews of 1995, Diane talked exclusively with Michael Jackson and his then-wife Lisa Marie Presley.
-It was Jackson’s first interview since facing child molestation accusations in 1993, and the only joint interview ever given by both Jackson and Presley; it was seen by nearly 60 million viewers.
+In 1992, Diane landed the first interview with President-elect Bill Clinton and his wife, Hillary Clinton in their Arkansas home.
+In one of the most talked about interviews of 1995, Diane spoke exclusively with Michael Jackson and his then-wife Lisa Marie Presley.
+It was Jackson’s first interview since facing child molestation accusations in 1993.
+It would be the only joint interview ever given by both Jackson and Presley, and it was seen by nearly 60 million viewers.

-It was also during her tenure at Good Morning America that I was able to observe how incredibly caring and supportive Diane was at the time her friend and co-anchor, Robin Roberts, battled breast cancer.
+It was also during her time at Good Morning America that I was able to observe how incredibly caring and supportive Diane was during the time her friend and co-anchor, Robin Roberts, battled breast cancer.
 My wife, Susan, and I had lunch in New York City with Diane and Robin in February 2008.
-Robin had just finished her chemotherapy and was about to begin radiation treatments.
-Even though she had taken a red-eye flight back to New York after anchoring Good Morning America’s coverage of the Academy Awards the day before, Diane insisted on joining us for lunch at an important time in Robin’s cancer treatments.
-Diane’s support would become even more crucial a few years later in 2012 when Robin was diagnosed with MDS or myelodysplastic syndrome, a rare blood disorder likely caused by the cancer treatments Robin had received years earlier.
+Robin had just finished the last of her chemotherapy treatments, and was about to begin radiation treatments.
+Even though she had taken a red-eye flight back to New York after anchoring GMA’s coverage of the Academy Awards the day before, Diane insisted on joining us for lunch at this important time in Robin’s cancer treatments.
+Diane’s support would become even more crucial a few years later in 2012 when Robin was diagnosed with MDS, or myelodysplastic syndrome, a rare blood disorder likely caused by the cancer treatments Robin had received years earlier.

 In December 2009, Diane left Good Morning America in order to succeed Charles Gibson as anchor of World News.
 She would lead the flagship news broadcast to new heights, while also serving as the network’s principal anchor for breaking-news coverage, election coverage and special events.
-Prior to stepping down in June 2014, Diane covered all the big stories and conducted interviews with nearly every major news maker:
+By the time she stepped down in June 2014, Diane had covered all the big stories and conducted interviews with nearly every major news maker:

-2009 – Kicked off her new role by confronting Iranian President Mahmoud Ahmadinejad about his country’s nuclear ambitions.
+2009 – Kicked off her new World News role by confronting Iranian President Mahmoud Ahmadinejad about his country’s nuclear ambitions.

 2011 – Japan was hit with a devastating trifecta of disasters in the form of an earthquake, tsunami and nuclear emergency, and Diane was the only evening news anchor to report live from Japan on the aftermath; talked exclusively with Commander Mark Kelly in the wake of the tragic shooting of his wife, Rep. Gabrielle Giffords; conducted the first joint interview of outgoing Secretary of Defense Robert Gates and General David Petraeus in Afghanistan; conducted the first interview with Secretary of State Hillary Clinton after the U.S. took military action in Libya; talked exclusively with the victim of a high-profile child kidnapping, Jaycee Dugard.

-2012 – Throughout 2012, Diane anchored ABC News’ “Your Voice, Your Vote” coverage of the Presidential election with Chief Political Correspondent, George Stephanopoulos; she conducted the first interview with Mitt and Ann Romney after he secured the Republican nomination for president, and the first interview with Barack Obama after the pivotal first presidential debate.
+2012 – Throughout 2012, Diane anchored ABC News “Your Voice, Your Vote” coverage of the Presidential election along with George Stephanopoulos; she conducted the first interview with Mitt and Ann Romney after he secured the Republican nomination for president, and the first interview with Barack Obama after the pivotal first presidential debate.

-2013 – Anchored live coverage from Washington, DC of the Presidential Inauguration, from Boston during the aftermath of the bombing at the Boston Marathon and from the Vatican during the historic transition to a new Pope; interviewed Malala Yousafzai, the young girl shot in the head by Taliban assassins simply because she wanted to go to school; talked exclusively with Amanda Knox, the college student who was exonerated of murder charges after spending four years in Italy; and sat down with President George W. Bush and former First Lady Laura Bush on the eve of the opening of the George W. Bush Presidential Center.
+2013 – Anchored live coverage from Washington, DC of the Presidential Inauguration; from Boston during the aftermath of the bombing at the Boston Marathon; and from the Vatican during the historic transition to a new Pope.
+Diane interviewed Malala Yousafzai, the young girl shot in the head by Taliban assassins simply because she wanted to go to school; talked exclusively with Amanda Knox, the college student who was exonerated of murder charges after spending four years in Italy; and sat down with President George W. Bush and former First Lady Laura Bush on the eve of the opening of the George W. Bush Presidential Center.

 2014 – Sat down with former Secretary of State, Senator and First Lady Hillary Clinton for the first televised interview about her new book; met with New Jersey Governor Chris Christie for the first interview following his George Washington Bridge-gate press conference; and provided the kind of inspirational leadership that led to ABC News winning the Edward R. Murrow Award for Overall Excellence in Television.

-While Robin Roberts’ aforementioned heart and grit have become well known, Diane could be pretty tough herself, too.
-In December 2011, Citadel and ABC News collaborated on the production of the Iowa Republican Presidential Debate.
-Diane and George Stephanopoulos co-anchored the debate that was broadcast live in primetime from Old Main Hall on the campus of Drake University.
+Diane could demonstrate grit, determination and toughness when it was required.
+In December 2011, we collaborated with ABC News on the production of the Iowa Republican Presidential Debate.
+Diane and George Stephanopoulos co-anchored the debate that was broadcast live from Old Main Hall on the campus of Drake University.
 Diane was feeling just plain lousy with a bad cold and touch of flu in the days before and day of the debate, but she gutted it out like the pro she is.
-We flew her back to New York the following morning on our company jet, and she slept the entire way home!
-It turned out to be worth the effort as the broadcast was the most-watched debate of the 2012 election cycle, and seemingly kick-started ABC News’ “Your Voice, Your Vote” coverage in the months that followed.
-Throughout her career, Diane has been at the forefront of some the nation’s biggest political events and stories.
+It turned out to be worth the effort as the broadcast was the most-watched debate of the 2012 political cycle, and kick-started ABC News’ “Your Voice, Your Vote” coverage in the months that followed.

 “Diane Sawyer’s Biography” Retrieved from www.abcnews.go.com